 High quality finishes, stone slab, metal work, and enormous panes of glass were utilized to bring this unique vision to life.
 Significant time was also spent on the decorations and accessories – everything from the art to the carpets were comprised of Juniper China’s “Cosmopolitan” collection.
 The products and their colors were chosen specifically for the Chinese market to work well with many styles, a concept we know of as “transitional.”
 In this way, the Glass House brought the Western culture and concept of lifestyle living to China.

 Eric and Allison oversaw a team of dedicated builders and craftsmen for three months until the structure’s grand opening in September 2014.
 The response was overwhelmingly positive – no one had seen an entire transparent house created from scratch within a mall as a retail showcase home.
 People loved visiting the different rooms and seeing how each one gracefully unfolded into the next.

 This prototype served as the ultimate marketing tool for Eric Brand’s Juniper collection, and it was just the beginning.
 Moving forward, Juniper China plans to enter the hospitality business in a much bigger way, while still maintaining a lifestyle residential presence.

 Founded in 1996 and based in San Francisco, Eric Brand offers custom-styled furniture and worldwide sourcing along with exquisite materials and finishes, specifically for the high-end residential design market and hospitality industry.

-Named after the fog-licked Juniper trees on the hills of San Francisco, Juniper is an in-stock furniture collection by Eric Brand reminiscent of the Art Deco movement in Paris that pays homage to timeless materials, techniques and silhouettes – brought to life through expert craftsmanship.
+Named after the fog-licked Juniper trees on the hills of San Francisco, Juniper is an in-stock furniture collection by Eric Brand that pays homage to timeless materials, techniques and silhouettes – brought to life through expert craftsmanship.